 How To Clean Stainless Steel Appliances with Vinegar and Oil

 What You Need

-- Gather your supplies and determine the direction of the grain: I know that we usually reserve the term "grain" for wood; however, stainless steel also has a grain.
+- Determine the direction of the grain: I know that we usually reserve the term "grain" for wood; however, stainless steel also has a grain.
 Look closely.
 It will either be running horizontally or vertically.
 To clean your stainless steel, rub in the direction of that grain.